Research challenges idea that upper cross syndrome causes pain

 They found similar results that factors like exercise, mental state, and body mass index were stronger influences of neck pain and headaches rather than sitting posture.

-As you can see, the case for posture directly correlating with pain and dysfunction is weak.
-The influence of biological, psychological, and social factors on the pain experience shows it to be much more complex than singularly connected to cross syndromes.
+Therefore, the influence of biological, psychological, and social factors on the pain experience shows it to be much more complex than singularly connected to cross syndromes.

-Despite the evidence, Dr. Janda’s work continues to influence manual therapy where many therapists aren’t taught up-to-date information about how pain works.
+Despite the evidence, Dr. Janda’s work continues to influence manual therapy and the fitness industry where many therapists and trainers aren’t taught up-to-date information about how pain works.

 Do upper cross syndrome treatments work?